-Members of Congress hold town hall meetings in order to hear from their constituents and share information on what is going on in Washington.
+Members of Congress hold town hall meetings in order to hear from their constituents and share information on what is going on in Washington DC.
 Town halls are usually free and open to the public, and are a great way to have your voice heard.
+This year hopefully all will be virtual.
+This will make them easier to attend and no less important.
 We’ve gathered some tips and resources on this page to help you get to your next town hall and bring the faith-based message of care for Creation.

 Finding Dates and Locations

 The Town Hall Project has created a comprehensive and easy-to-use guide to town hall meetings happening around the country.
-To find a schedule of the ones nearest you, simply enter your zip code.
+To find a schedule of the ones nearest you, simply enter your zip code (NOTE: these are updated regularly so you may need to check back to find additional opportunities).
 You can also go to your Member’s website, join their email list, or call their office for event updates.
 Not sure who represents you in Congress?
 You can find your Members of Congress in the House of Representatives and the Senate here.

 - Get in touch with your state IPL affiliate.
 Our state affiliates have a wealth of information on the environmental issues in your area, and are a great resource to both help you prepare for a town hall meeting, or to get you involved with groups that are already planning on attending.

 - Research your Member of Congress.
 How have they voted in the past on climate and environmental legislation?
 Are they a person of faith?
 Who funds your Members?
 Do these organizations share your values?
 Being informed will allow you to question a poor voting record, or to reach them in a focused and effective way.